The Complete Terrarium Hardscape Guide (Rocks + Wood)

 First, you’ll need to take an old toothbrush to the problem and scrub off any excess dirt or debris.

-The best way to sterilize both rocks and wood is to boil them for 10-20 minutes in a pan.
-Just don’t boil it any longer as some pieces could begin to break down.
+If you did want to take extra care on terrarium wood specifically, the best way to sterilize wood is to boil the branches for 10-20 minutes in a pan.
+Just don’t boil it any longer, as some pieces could begin to break down.

 Once it’s cooled and dried, you can pop it in your piece.